spree-contrib/spree_contact_us/README.md

 SpreeContactUs requires:

-* Spree Core 1.1.0.rc2 or greater
+* Spree Core 1.1.0 or greater
 * Ruby 1.9.2 or greater.

-If you would like to run on Spree 1.0.x or Ruby 1.8.7 everything should just work by modifying your forks gemspec.
-I do not intend to support these older versions though.

 ## INSTALLATION